yahu1031/serverpod_ext/README.md

 - Creating a serverpod project.
 - Generating and watching client code.
-- Running and Stopping server.
+- Running and Stopping server including debugging.
 - Code snippets for serverpod server classes and protocol yaml files.

 ---